-We welcomed in 2017 with a hike right in the heart of our community along Sendero Loop West and Ladera Ranch Trails.
-We couldn’t have asked for clearer skies or greener hills.
+On our New Years Day hike along Sendero Loop West and Ladera Ranch Trails, we couldn’t have asked for clearer skies or greener hills.
 The recent rain also meant that we were trudging along with thick mud caked on our boots, but with views like this one, we paid no mind.
-I am happy to admit that the New Year is looking pretty fine from this vantage point 😉
+I am happy to admit that 2017 is looking pretty fine from this vantage point 😉

 We had initially planned on hiking Laguna Coast Wilderness Park, but most of the OC parks were closed due to wet and muddy conditions.
 We didn’t lose hope, however, and decided instead to hike closer to home.
 Sendero Field lies at the corner of Antonio Parkway and Ortega Highway, right at the edge of the first RMV community with that same name.
 Hikers who don’t live in the area can park at that field, then walk up Ortega Hwy to the first light, Reata Road.
 Reata will take you into the neighborhood of Sendero in Rancho Mission Viejo and the Sendero Loop trailhead lies to your left right before the private community gate straight ahead.